oracle/graal/docs/CI.md

 The gate performs the following tasks:

-1. a check for the warning-free compilation of all Java sources with `javac` and `ECJ`: To check the error-free compilation locally, use `mx build` with the `JDT` environment variable set to an `ECJ` jar file to compile with `ECJ` and otherwise with `javac`.
+1. a check for the warning-free compilation of all Java sources with `javac` and `ECJ`: To check the warning-free compilation locally, use `mx build` with the `JDT` environment variable set to an `ECJ` jar file to compile with `ECJ` and otherwise with `javac`.
 2. the execution of all [test suites](docs/TESTS.md): Use `mx su-tests` to execute the test cases.
-3. confirming that no Java files are formatted by `eclipseformat` (which is normally executed when saving a Java file in Eclipse):
+3. confirming that Java files are correctly formatted using `eclipseformat` (which is normally executed when saving a Java file in Eclipse):
    Use `mx eclipseformat --primary` with the `ECLIPSE_EXE` environment variable set to eclipse.